spectrocloud/librarium/docs/docs-content/user-management/user-management.md

 ## RBAC

 Palette allows the users that have been added to be allowed or restricted access to resources based on the roles set by the tenant admin.
-This Role-Based Access Control is explained in detail in the <Tooltip trigger={<u>RBAC</u>}>Palette's <a href="palette-rbac/palette-rbac.md#palette-permissions">RBAC</a> design allows granting granular access to resources and its operations </Tooltip> [page](palette-rbac/palette-rbac.md#permissions).
+This Role-Based Access Control is explained in detail on the RBAC [page](palette-rbac/palette-rbac.md#permissions).

 ## Roles and Permissions

 The Tenant admin can allow or restrict access of resources to users which can differ as per the scenario.
 A user can have complete access to a specific project but can be restricted access to other projects in which there is no involvement.
 An intermediate stage is also possible where read-only access can be provided in some projects.
-The <Tooltip trigger={<u>Roles</u>}>A <a href="./palette-rbac/palette-rbac.md#roles">Role</a> is a collection of permissions.</Tooltip> and <Tooltip trigger={<u>Permissions</u>}><a href="./palette-rbac/palette-rbac.md#permissions">Permissions</a> are associated with specific actions within the platform.</Tooltip> sections in the [RBAC](./palette-rbac/palette-rbac.md) page provide more details on this.
+The Roles and Permissions sections on the [RBAC](./palette-rbac/palette-rbac.md) page provide more details on this.

 To add a user to a project:
   1. Sign in as a Tenant admin and navigate to the **Users and Teams** section of the Tenant settings Menu.